 There have always been the on-location shoots and last-minute feedback sent from a different time zone.
 And things are only getting more complicated.
 Workflows with multiple remote partners make viewing content, sending large files, reviewing feedback and maintaining data security challenging parts of the job.
 They are also an essential part of the new creative process that relies more heavily on distributed work.
 We’re excited to do something about it.
 We’ve come up with some simple solutions focused on fixing the annoying problems in your creative workflow.
-Whether you are a publisher trying to the get that audiobook signed off, a marketing exec working on a product launch, a learning and development partner building new video tutorials or a musician or filmmaker working with remote collaborators, we’ve got your back.
+Whether you are a publisher trying to get that audiobook signed off on, a marketing exec working on a product launch, a learning and development partner building new video tutorials or a musician or filmmaker working with remote collaborators, we’ve got your back.
 Our new Creative Tools Add-On, designed specifically for media professionals across industries, is aimed at removing the roadblocks in your collaborative process to help bring your work to life.

 Media consumption is on the rise.
 As we rely more and more on social media for news, entertainment and connection, content producers must publish content to social media quickly and flexibly.
 In recent research, our partners at Sprout Social found that when asked to describe what makes a brand’s social media presence stand out, both social marketers and consumers agreed that ‘creativity’ was most important.
 As for which types of content consumers want to engage with on social, 50% like to engage with video content.